RETESTING THE HAIR MINERALS

 Since there are no obvious symptoms of pathology, one is also often not aware of the correction of the latent pathology either.
 Therefore, one might think that nothing has occurred after a few months on a program, when in fact an important healing has occurred.
 The hair analysis may be the only indicator of the healing.

 3. A higher level of awareness of symptoms.
 This is a common occurrence on our programs.
-Many people are not are of their health or their energy level when beginning a nutritional balancing program.
+Many people are not are of their health or their energy level when beginning a development program.
 As they progress, however, they become far more aware of their bodies.

 With this comes awareness of problems, aches and pains and other symptoms.
 This can make a person believe they are worse, when really they are simply more in touch with the body and the mind as well.

-5. The patient may have forgotten some of his original complaints.
+5. The person may have forgotten some of his original complaints.
 This is far more common, in our experience, than one might imagine.

 For this reason, it is always wise for practitioners to keep a written record of all symptoms and conditions at the beginning of treatment.
 Then, when a person says there is no improvement or they are feeling worse, you can refer to this sheet and ask about each symptom.
 Often half are gone and forgotten.